 I’ve been speculating about these boxy, hardshell-stiff full drop-stitchers for years and finally had a chance to try one.
 I picked a 21km (13 mile) section of the Thames from Shepperton to Richmond with three lock portages on the way.

 From where I live it’s an hour and a half by train, then a 20-minute walk to the river: a good test of real-world packboating.
 All I had to do now was sit back and wait for a sunny, mid-December day.
-In the end I settled for a dry day and once I got there, it dawned on me I’ve not been to my local train station for 9 months or more.
+In the end I settled for a dry day and once I got there, it dawned on me I’ve not been to my local train station for 9 months or more (this was Covid Year One).
 To spare the mesh backpack, I used an old folding trolley.
 It can hack rough treatment but these days most London stations have lifts, so the whole trip was rather effortless.

 A 15-minute walk from Shepperton station, I’d located a perfect put-in off Google maps: a paved dock down a bank tucked between trees and just a foot above the water (left).
-As so often happens when setting up in the more populated south, as I set up a passing chap was curious about the boat.
+As so often happens when setting up in the more populated south, a passing chap was curious about the boat.
 Little do these people know they’ve stumbled upon the UK’s self-styled inflatable guru!
-A comprehensive exultation of The Packboating Way may have been more than they bargained for.
+A comprehensive exultation of The Packboating Way may have been more than he bargained for.

 Had it been a lovely summer’s day in a shallow pool, it would have been interesting to push the tippy test past the limit.
 And also find out how easy it was to re-enter the ArrowStream from deep water.
 But it was a cheerless mid-December day on the Thames.
 I suspect the Shipwreck is more stable than it feels: what they call low primary (upright) stability but good secondary (leaning) stability, though some think latter concept is bollocks; a kayak either feels stable to you or it doesn’t.
 As for deep-water re-entry, like a canoe, the tall, thin sides may make that tricky, depending on how well you can dolphin-launch yourself up and into the boat without pulling more water in.